-In Addition, by Law 4336/14.08.2015 the Greek State commits to follow with the ongoing privatization program.
+In addition, by Law 4336/14.08.2015 the Greek State commits to follow with the ongoing privatization program.
 The Hellenic Republic Asset Development Fund's (HRADF) BoD has already approved the Asset Development Plan (ADP) which provides for the privatization of assets already held by HRADF by 31.12.2014.

-Risks relating to Law 4336/14.8.2015 - IPTO's ownership unbundling.
+Risks relating to Law 4336/14.8.2015 - IPTO's ownership unbundling of IPTO.

-Currently, the competent authorities are in consultation with Greece's Lenders regarding the ownership of IPTO.
 Law 4336/2015 provides that "... the authorities: a) will take irreversible measures (including the announcement of the date for the submission of binding offers) for the privatization of the electricity transmission business, IPTO, unless an alternative plan, with equivalent effects on competition and investment prospects, according to the best European practices and in agreement with the Institutions to achieve full ownership unbundling of IPTO (standard delivery) is proposed.
 The final agreement is one of the priorities for the smooth implementation of Greece's third financial support program.